-- If you have selected the Poetry Workshop, you must submit up to three poems as a single document.
+- Poetry Workshop: submit up to three poems as a single document.

-All writing samples should be submitted as either a PDF or a Microsoft Word document and should include the scholarship type for which you are applying.
+All writing samples should be submitted as either a PDF or Microsoft Word document.
+The heading of your document should note the workshop track you have chosen, and the scholarship type for which you are applying.

-Scholarship applications will be read and evaluated after registration closes on June 15.
-All applicants will be notified of final scholarship decisions by June 22, at the latest.
-Any applicants not awarded scholarships will then have the opportunity to register as paying attendees, if they so desire.
+The scholarship application period closes on June 15.
+Applicants will be notified of final scholarship decisions shortly thereafter.
 Specific instructions for completing registration will be included in the official response email.